lake-wg/grease/draft-amsuess-lake-edhoc-grease.md

 These EADs are available in all EDHOC messages.
 The EADs are only used in their positive (non-critical) form.

+It is expected that future documents register additional values with the same semantics.

 ## Use of GREASE EADs by message senders

 A sender of an EDHOC message MAY send a GREASE EAD using the non-critical (positive) form at any time,